GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

     determined by the worker pod's host name, which includes an ordinal (integer 1 to n) uniquely identifying the pod in the replica set.
 The ordinal is available because the podspec uses the StatefulSet pod type.

-## Targeting Your IoT application
+## Load testing your IoT application

-Targeting your IoT application requires software development in Python.
+Load testing your IoT application requires software development in Python.

 The Python code will simulate the "over-the-network" behavior of your device population.
 This allows you to evaluate the performance, scalability, and cost of your IoT application's backend services accessed over an IPv4/IPv6 network.